-Finally, heterogeneous architecture-oriented optimization is a challenge for diversified systems.
-CPU is good at processing complicated logic, while GPU is good at dense computations.
-Besides, DSP and FPGA accelerators may be used in different systems.
-One of the critical questions of porting SpGEMM to the heterogeneous system is how to achieve load balance and minimize the communication traffic.
-Moreover, each sub-matrix may have its feature in non-zeros distribution.
-Ideally, relatively dense blocks should be mapped to acceleration devices, while super sparse blocks should be mapped to CPU.
+\textbf{Heterogeneous architecture-oriented optimization}.
+CPU is good at processing complicated logic, while the GPU is good at dense computations.
+Besides, DSP and FPGA may be used in different systems.
+One of the critical questions of porting SpGEMM to the heterogeneous system is how to achieve load balance and minimize communication traffic.
+Moreover, sub-matrices may have different non-zeros' distribution.
+Ideally, relatively dense blocks should be mapped to acceleration devices, while ultra sparse blocks can be assigned to CPU.